-This series of reports examines regulation for the use of the terms probiotics in Europe, the Americans and Asia Pacific and Africa.
+This series of reports examines regulation for the use of the terms probiotics in Europe, the Americas, Asia Pacific and Africa.

 Regulation in Europe